-6.3 The Role of Trade Flows in Technology Diffusion
+6.3.
+The role of trade flows in technology diffusion

-As discussed, we do not expect technology to diffuse across borders only through trade linkages.
+As discussed above, we do not expect technology to diffuse across borders only through trade linkages.
 We now consider a falsification exercise to help understand the role trade plays in this diffusion process.
 A first step towards identifying the role of trade, separate from broader diffusion channels, is by controlling for sector-relevant upstream US technology, USTech, as in our baseline specification.
 Our baseline results suggest that trade plays an important role in the form of diffusing embodied technology even after controlling for the same upstream technology that is not augmented by trade flows.

-To further address these concerns, we conduct a falsification test by randomizing the trade flows data used in the construction of our embodied technology variables.
-Specifically, we take the true imports from the US data for all countries that the data is available for, and randomize their allocation across years, countries, and sub sectors.
-We construct the ran-
+To further address this concern, we conduct a falsification test by randomizing the trade flows data used in the construction of our embodied technology variables.
+Specifically, we take the true imports from the US data for all countries that the data is available for, and randomize their allocation across years, countries, and sub sectors.36 We construct the randomized counterparts of the embodied technology variables, which we label as EmbTechK(r), EmbTeckP(r), and EmbTechDiag(r)where r stands for the rth randomization of trade flows.
+We then re-estimate our baseline specification using the randomized variables for 100 draws of randomized variables: